pb99u069/cardano-api-documentation/examples/hydra-demo.md

     }
 ```

+as we see from the TxBodyContent, we are in the AlonzoEra, this is decisive for `createAndValidateTransactionBody` and particularly for `makeShelleyTransactionBody`, which depending on the era builds a different TxBody
+in our case, we have the `ShelleyBasedEraAlonzo`, (must be ShelleyBased as in the Byron era there were no complex transactions). so our baseBodyContent is missing the fields

+- txInsReference =  TxInsReferenceNone        :: TxInsReference build era,
+- txTotalCollateral = TxTotalCollateralNone   :: TxTotalCollateral era,
+- txReturnCollateral = TxReturnCollateralNone :: TxReturnCollateral CtxTx era,

+of course we could add them and build a `TxBody BabbageEra`
-txFee is set to 0 at this point because this transaction will be sent to a hydra head via websocket.

-to build a transaction that is to be sent to a cardano-node, we would use `makeTransactionBodyAutoBalance` instead of `createAndValidateTransactionBody`. `makeTransactionBodyAutoBalance` needs more information, though, all of which can be queried from a local node. how this is done is shown in the `runTxBuildCmd` function from the [Cardano.CLI.Shelley.Run.Transaction](https://github.com/input-output-hk/cardano-node/blob/master/cardano-cli/src/Cardano/CLI/Shelley/Run/Transaction.hs) module
+note: the `txFee` is set to 0 at this point because this transaction will be sent to a hydra head via websocket and thus fee rules for the cardano mainnet/testnets don't apply.
+To build a transaction that is to be sent to a cardano-node, we would use `makeTransactionBodyAutoBalance` instead of `createAndValidateTransactionBody`. `makeTransactionBodyAutoBalance` needs more information, though, all of which can be queried from a local node. how this is done is shown in the `runTxBuildCmd` function from the [Cardano.CLI.Shelley.Run.Transaction](https://github.com/input-output-hk/cardano-node/blob/master/cardano-cli/src/Cardano/CLI/Shelley/Run/Transaction.hs) module

+#### build with txInForValidator

 To build a transaction that spends from a script address, see `buildClaimTx` from the [hydra-demo](https://github.com/mlabs-haskell/hydra-demo/blob/master/src/HydraRPS/App.hs).

 There are a few differences to the example above:

-#### build with txInForValidator

 the `txIns` field of the TxBodyContent contains elements that are built with `txInForValidator` instead of `txInForSpending`